tintinrevient/intelligent-agents/presentation-1/README.md

 #### Hardware
 **Cognitive computer**: it combines artificial intelligence and machine learning algorithms, in an approach which attempts to reproduce the behaviour of the human brain. e.g., a cognitive computer implemented by using neural networks and deep learning is provided by the IBM company's Watson machine.
 A subsequent development by IBM is the TrueNorth microchip architecture, which is designed to be closer in structure to the human brain than the von Neumann architecture used in conventional computers.

+**TrueNorth** is a manycore processor network on a chip design, with 4096 cores, each one having 256 programmable simulated neurons for a total of just over a million neurons.
+In turn, each neuron has 256 programmable "synapses" that convey the signals between them.
+Hence, the total number of programmable synapses is just over 268 million (228).
+Memory, computation, and communication are handled in each of the 4096 neurosynaptic cores, TrueNorth circumvents the von-Neumann-architecture bottleneck and is very energy-efficient.

 ### What IBM Watson can do?
 (Usage scenarios)